-Such carelessness increases a possibility of unauthorized interference to your system.
+Such carelessness increases the possibility of unauthorized interference to your system.
 This will cause only pain to you and your system.
 You can read more about our security approaches and how to secure your server in our recent article.

 Migration without testing

-The chance of successful launch in such case is very low.
+The chance of a successful launch in such a case is very low.
 Most likely they will not work correctly or will not run at all.
 The important thing is you need to check and test if everything works correctly on a new server before switching DNS.
 Error at this stage may cause unexpected and really harmful downtime.

 Wrong choice of the provider

 You think that all companies are the same and entrust the work to the first googled executor.
 How then can you be sure of the proper quality of the services?
-And how can you know for sure what kind of server / cloud do you need without testing?
+And how can you know for sure what kind of server/cloud do you need without testing?

 Such mistakes make the process of server migration longer, draw out unnecessary resources and sometimes make the migration itself inexpedient.
-I am describing a good example of how to do it a few lines below.
+I am describing a good example of how to do it in a few lines below.

 What steps should you perform to complete the server migration successfully?